 Most families will call on the same funeral director they've turned to in the past to help them arrange the funeral.
-If there is no family funeral director, it is a good idea to secure recommendations from friends or neighbors or access this Web site for names and addresses of member funeral homes located in the decedent's neighborhood.
+If there is no family funeral director, it is a good idea to secure recommendations from friends or neighbors or CLICK HERE to find names and addresses of member funeral homes located in the decedent's neighborhood.

-Be sure to check to see if the deceased had any death benefits that would help cover funeral costs.
-Be aware that signing a contract for funeral services will make you liable for the cost of the funeral but the decedent's estate or available death benefits will usually cover final costs.
-It is important to always check with your family attorney.
+Be sure to check if the deceased is entitled to death benefits that would help cover funeral costs.
+Be aware that signing a contract for funeral services will make you liable for the cost of the funeral - but the decedent's estate or available death benefits will usually cover final costs.
+It is important to check with your family attorney.

 By law, funeral directors must offer accurate price information to people making inquiries over the telephone regarding funeral costs.
 If you visit the funeral home, the funeral director will give you a written, itemized price list with all the specific goods and services the funeral home offers.

 It is good to remember that it is entirely up to the family to make the selections that will best meet their expectations for a personalized ritual that will meet their emotional needs and economic situation.
 After the arrangements have been agreed upon, the funeral director will provide a written statement showing the total cost of each item selected.

 In addition to removing the deceased from the place of death and caring for the body, the funeral director will arrange all details of the funeral service which may include:

 - contacting clergy and arranging an appropriate time and place for the services

 - contacting the cemetery/crematory, staff, florists, fraternal organizations and memorial gift organizations